Forthcoming

 Latah Books

 Latah Books is an independent book publisher located in Spokane, Washington.
-We are proud to work with numerous award-winning and bestselling veterans, as well as talented new authors hungry to make their mark.

 Why Latah?